 - 4.12.1 The following risks of major accidents and/ or disaster have been considered in the construction of the Temporary Hammersmith Ferry: - Risk of flooding: an FRA has been undertaken for the Hammersmith Ferry.
-The structure has been designed such that it does not comprise the existing flood defence and causes only a minor reduction in the Thames' flood storage volume. - Extreme weather conditions: these events were considered in the design to make structures resilient to extreme weather conditions; - Risk of Unexploded Ordnance (UXO): a detailed UXO Risk Assessment was carried out by Pell Frischmann for the Site (102963-PEL-GEN-ZZZ-SUR-RM-00002).
+The structure has been designed such that it does not comprise the existing flood defence and causes only a minor reduction in the Thames' flood storage volume.

+- Extreme weather conditions: these events were considered in the design to make structures resilient to extreme weather conditions; - Risk of Unexploded Ordnance (UXO): a detailed UXO Risk Assessment was carried out by Pell Frischmann for the Site (102963-PEL-GEN-ZZZ-SUR-RM-00002).
 The Site has a low to medium risk for the presence of UXO: the north and south of the River Thames present a low risk however the river itself presents a medium risk.
-Recommendations from the UXO assessment will be adhered to for all works.

-- Risk of navigation accidents: a full navigation risk assessment is being undertaken and guidance taken from the PLA to inform the design to ensure safety navigation during the works and or due to the presence of the Hammersmith Ferry.
-Preliminary findings can be found in 20-NASH-105-100-R02-00; and - Risk of marine pollution disaster: it is not possible to assess the significance of a particular pollution incident as this is dependent on the nature of the incident (e.g. location, scale, type of pollutant).
+A pre-works UXO survey will be carried out to confirm the finding of the risk assessment.
+Recommendations from the UXO survey and risk assessment will be adhered to for all works. - Risk of navigation accidents: a full navigation risk assessment has been completed and guidance taken from the PLA to inform the design to ensure safety navigation during the works and/or due to the presence of the Hammersmith Ferry.
+Preliminary findings can be found in 20-NASH-0105-200-R02-00.
+A further study is being carried out to assess the impacts of the open river situation on the navigational risk; and - Risk of marine pollution disaster: it is not possible to assess the significance of a particular pollution incident as this is dependent on the nature of the incident (e.g. location, scale, type of pollutant).
 However, the risk associated with the impact of accidental pollution events is considered low.
 All vessels would adhere to the requirements of the MARPOL Convention Regulations.